-Right task

-The activity falls within the delegatee's job description or is included as part of the established written policies and procedures of the nursing practice setting.
+Right task: The activity falls within the delegatee's job description or is included as part of the established written policies and procedures of the nursing practice setting.
 The facility needs to ensure the policies and procedures describe the expectations and limits of the activity and provide any necessary competency training.

-Right circumstance

-• The health condition of the patient must be stable.
+Right circumstance: The health condition of the patient must be stable.
 If the patient's condition changes, the delegatee must communicate this to the licensed nurse, and the licensed nurse must reassess the situation and the appropriateness of the delegation.

-Right person

-• The licensed nurse along with the employer and the delegatee is responsible for ensuring that the delegatee possesses the appropriate skills and knowledge to perform the activity.
+Right person: The licensed nurse along with the employer and the delegatee is responsible for ensuring that the delegatee possesses the appropriate skills and knowledge to perform the activity.

-Right directions and communication

-- Each delegation situation should be specific to the patient, the licensed nurse, and the delegatee. - The licensed nurse is expected to communicate specific instructions for the delegated activity to the delegatee; the delegatee, as part of two-way communication, should ask any clarifying questions.
-This communication includes any data that need to be collected, the method for collecting the data, the time frame for reporting the results to the licensed nurse, and additional information pertinent to the situation. - The delegatee must understand the terms of the delegation and must agree to accept the delegated activity. - The licensed nurse should ensure that the delegatee understands that she or he cannot make any decisions or modifications in carrying out the activity without first consulting the licensed nurse.
+Right directions and communication: Each delegation situation should be specific to the patient, the licensed nurse and the delegatee.
+The licensed nurse is expected to communicate specific instructions for the delegated activity to the delegatee; the delegatee, as part of two-way communication, should ask any clarifying questions.
+This communication includes any data that need to be collected, the method for collecting the data, the time frame for reporting the results to the licensed nurse, and additional information pertinent to the situation.
+The delegatee must understand the terms of the delegatee understands that she or he cannot make any decisions or modifications in carrying out the activity without first consulting the licensed nurse.

-Right supervision and evaluation

-- The licensed nurse is responsible for monitoring the delegated activity, following up with the delegatee at the completion of the activity, and evaluating patient out-comes.
+Right supervision and evaluation: The licensed nurse is responsible for monitoring the delegated activity, following up with the delegatee at the completion of the activity, and evaluating patient outcomes.
 The delegatee is responsible for communicating patient information to the licensed nurse during the delegation situation.
-The licensed nurse should be ready and available to intervene as necessary. - The licensed nurse should ensure appropriate documentation of the activity is completed.
+The licensed nurse should be ready and available to intervene as necessary.
+The licensed nurse should ensure appropriate documentation of the activity is completed.

-Source: National Council of State Boards of Nursing.
-(1995, 1996).
+Source: NCSBN.
+(1995, 1996)